- If you initiate force or fraud against others you’re committing a crime

 A crime is a crime, no matter who commits the action.
 If The State commits a criminal act, then call it a crime.
 Do not employ euphemisms to hide the criminality.[action_bar]Do you like these ideas?
 Get involved.
 Subscribe using the form at right, or the form below.[/action_bar] Use this Metal Lever to improve the world.

 - Copy the text of the above article into the comments section on relevant blog and Facebook posts.
-Make sure to link back to the article to bring more people to the Zero Aggression Project.
+Link to the article.

 - Use this Mental Lever in conversations.